NB-IoT PRACH Waveform Generation

 This section provides an overall description of the NPRACH allocation in time and frequency.

 From a frequency point of view, the NPRACH is characterized by single-tone transmission with frequency hopping and a subcarrier spacing defined in TS 36.211 Table 10.1.6.2-1.
 Each symbol group occupies a single subcarrier, following the frequency hopping pattern described in TS 36.211 Section 10.1.6.1.
 SubcarrierOffset defines the frequency location of the first subcarrier allocated to NPRACH.
 NumSubcarriers defines the total number of subcarriers allocated to NPRACH.
 Among those, the subcarrier location of the first symbol group of the first preamble is determined by NInit.
 For all subsequent preambles, the frequency of the first symbol group of each NPRACH preamble depends on the pseudorandom sequence defined in TS 36.211 Section 7.2 and initialized by NNCellID.
-This figure shows a schematic of the frequency hopping pattern for the first two repetitions of preamble format 0, given the NPRACH configuration used in this example.
+This figure shows a schematic of the frequency hopping pattern for the first two repetitions of preamble format 0 for FDD, given the default NPRACH configuration used in this example.
 You can see that the first symbol groups of the two preambles occupy different subcarriers.

 NPRACH Configuration